plurid/plurid/docs/ARCHITECTURE.md

 - OVERLAYS are `position: absolute` INSIDE the `position: relative` view (an embedded space keeps its minimap, viewcube, toolbar, shortcuts dialog and HUD inside its container; nothing is `position: fixed`), stacked by the one ladder in `plurid-react data/constants/zIndex.ts` (`Z_INDEX`), and marked `data-plurid-overlay` so a wheel over them never reaches the camera (the toolbar's button strip deliberately is NOT an overlay: a drag or a wheel on its background is the space's, as it always was; its drawer menu is).
 ACCESSIBILITY: the view is `role="application"` with an `aria-roledescription`; every engine control — toolbar buttons, viewcube arrows, fit button and face zones, minimap dots, the plane controls — is a real `<button>` with an `aria-label` and a `:focus-visible` ring (the viewcube's controls stay in the DOM and show on hover or keyboard focus); `PluridLiveRegion` announces the active plane, the selection size and the end of a camera move politely.
 The `SpaceDebugger` (`development.spaceDebugger`) is the performance HUD — fps, dispatches/s, planes mounted / hidden / frozen, camera, motion — and `PlaneDebugger` (`development.planeDebugger`) the per-plane readout (id, route, placement, size, depth, link).
 - THE ARRANGEMENT FRAGMENT (2026-09-13): a piece of a space as TEXT — `services/logic/arrangement/fragment.ts`, the one definition a copy, a cut and a paste are all written in terms of.
 Addressed by PATH (`planePath`: the plane's path plus the query that is part of its identity), never by plane id (local, a uuid) and never by address (it carries the host it was copied from), so a fragment cut on one site pastes on another. `materializeFragment` does not build planes itself: it asks the TARGET to make one for each path the way opening it would — `PluridThunkExtra.resolvePlane`, the application's own `resolveViewItem` against its registrar and hostname — and then carries the geometry over (location offset and pinned for a root, the bridge and the `#<route>#<ordinal>` link suffix for a child, the copied size unless the target declares one), remaps the links onto the new ids and returns the paths it had to drop.
 The transport is the browser's own `copy` / `cut` / `paste` events (`useClipboard` in the View: no permission, no prompt, and the only way a page can READ a clipboard), with the async clipboard API and a module SLOT behind a host's `space.copy` / `space.paste`.
 The reducer is `insertPlanes` — an APPEND, so a paste is one action, one render and one history entry.
 - THE NAMED VIEWPOINTS (2026-09-13): a saved camera comes from three places — the reader's bookmarks (`space.bookmarks`, persisted), the host's presets (`space.navigation.presets`) and the one home viewpoint — and they are ONE derived list, `PluridNamedViewpoint` (`services/logic/viewpoints`: `namedViewpoints`, `goViewpoint`), which the toolbar's Bookmarks drawer, the command palette, `usePluridBookmarks()` and `handle.bookmarks` all read; travelling to one dispatches the command its own kind names, so a row can never drift from a key press.
 The drawer's thumbnail (`components/utilities/ViewpointThumb`) is THE MINIMAP'S OWN PROJECTION at thumb size with the saved camera's FOOTPRINT over it — the view's four corners unprojected at the depth it looks at (`computeMinimapFootprint`), so the picture says which planes the view frames and stays right after any relayout; the list computes the projection ONCE and every row draws the same one.
 A rename is a reducer of its own (`renameBookmark`), so the row keeps its place instead of being deleted and re-added.
-- SLOTS: `renderToolbar` / `renderViewcube` / `renderMinimap` / `renderShortcuts` - when provided, each REPLACES the engine's default overlay at the same spot; the `elements.*.show` flags and `global.micro` still govern the defaults but a slot bypasses them (the host owns that element).
+- SLOTS: `renderToolbar` / `renderViewcube` / `renderMinimap` / `renderShortcuts` - when provided, each REPLACES the engine's default overlay at the same spot; the `elements.*.show` flags still govern the defaults but a slot bypasses them (the host owns that element).
 - `Roots` applies ONE inline style: `transform: spaceTransformMatrix` (from `selectors.space.getTransformMatrix`) and NO CSS transition — programmatic camera moves tween through the View's motion controller (one commit per frame, interruptible by any input), which a CSS transition on the camera would fight.
 It sizes itself via the opt-in `space.dimensions` (`resolveDimension`: number -> px, string passthrough; defaults width `'100%'`, height `window.innerHeight` - the historical behavior).
 It hosts `PluridPlaneLinks` and `AlignmentGuides` INSIDE the transformed container so beams and guides ride the camera.
 - `Root` (per `TreePlane` in `state.space.tree`) deliberately subscribes to NOTHING (`mapStateToProperties` is empty) and is wrapped `connect(...)(React.memo(PluridRoot))`: with the tree immutable + structurally shared, an unchanged root's `plane` ownProp is referentially stable and the memo bails the re-render - this is what keeps per-frame work off the planes.
 It renders the root plane and recursively the SHOWN spawned children (a closed child takes its subtree out of the DOM; nothing hidden is mounted), and provides `PluridPlaneIDContext` at BOTH injection sites (the root plane and each child plane) - the context `usePluridPlane` reads.
 Each plane component receives the injected `plurid` prop: `{ plane: { value, planeID, parentPlaneID, fragments, parameters, query }, route, pubSub }`.
 - The plane CONTROLS bar keeps the route on ONE line (its end visible, the start elided) and drops it entirely on planes narrower than 340 px (`COMPACT_WIDTH`), so a narrow plane shows icons only instead of a bar that wraps into three lines; the icon groups keep their size (`auto minmax(0, 1fr) auto`).